diyaa59/diyaagrams.com/content/index.md

 ## Site Components Layout:

-The explorer section on the right hand side under the graph view is the best way to see all the contents of this site on desktop devices.
-The explorer view can be found in the bottom right section on mobile devices.
+The explorer section at the bottom of the page is the best way to see all the contents directory of this site.
+Scroll to the bottom of the page to see the section with the title "Explorer".
 ## Site Pages Layout:

 > [!Note]